OlivierBinette/groupbyrule/dep_readme.md

                .combine() # Combine the information of matching records in lists
 ```

 Note that this is not the best way to deduplicate this dataset.
 However, it showcases the composability of matching rules.
 The specific rules themselves (exact matching, fuzzy string matching, different clustering algorithms to resolve transitivity) can be customized as needed.
-A more complete overview is available [here]() :construction:.
+A more complete overview is available [here]() 🚧.

 A better way to deduplicate this data is to link all pairs of records which agree on all but at most one attribute.
 This is done below, with the precision and recall computed from the ground truth membership vector `identity_RLdata500`.